howonlee/stupidmlp/readme.md

 Conclusion
 ===

 The next step, obviously, is to generalize to tensors and do this with RNNs proper, deeper nets, and to do it with GPU's.
 I can't don't own GPUs and probably won't pay for AWS GPU boxes, so RNNs it is.
+The other thing you could do is to get rid of the multiple passes somehow (maybe draw the typical pattern of sparsity on beforehand) so it could be in O(input * log_2(end hidden layer)) only.

 Before I even start on RNN's, I smell some possible roots of hyperbolic discounting, because of the nature of the sparsity that we would be looking for in an RNN.
 Whenever you ever see this sort of coarse-graining and fine-graining, I see if I can find heavy-tailed phenomena.